Remembering Allen K. Robinson

 Survivors include his daughters, Michelle (Billy) Nichelson, Shanna Robinson, Lara Robinson and Kathy (Jimmy) Clary; sister, Kay (Timothy) Adams; brothers, Victor (Denise) Robinson, Michael (Susan) Robinson and Kenneth Robinson; 19 grandchildren; three great grandchildren; and a host of nieces, nephews and cousins.

 Visitation is Saturday, October 17, 2020 from 11:00 a.m. to 1:00 p.m. at Middendorf-Bullock Funeral Home, Hebron.
 Funeral Services will be Private.
-Interment will be in Floral Hills Memorial Gardens, Taylor Mill.
+Interment will be in Hebron Lutheran Cemetery, Hebron.